So your brand needs a refresh, and you’ve done your research and the necessary homework.

 Step 6: Document your findings.

 Once you have discussed the details, you should complete a creative brief to direct your visual identity rebrand.
-Afterwards, you can share it with those assisting with your rebrand.
+Afterward, you can share it with those assisting with your rebrand.
 A well-constructed document will increase the effectiveness and success of your rebrand from the beginning.

 Step 7: Proceed with your rebrand.